 The simplest example of a trigger is when this button is pressed.
 Another type of trigger is a timer, such as when 5 seconds have elapsed.
 A third example is when this video reaches its end.

-Intuiface comes with many different triggers.
+Intuiface has more than 200 different triggers out of the box.
 Read Triggers overview for more details.

 Actions, both local and remote

 When "this button is pressed" occurs, an action can be triggered as a result.
-In fact, one trigger can activate any number of actions, enabling a virtually unlimited range of possibilities to make your experiences more lively and interactive.
+In fact, one trigger can activate any number of actions, enabling a virtually unlimited range of possibilities to make your experiences livelier and more interactive.

-Most actions will apply to elements in the same project (typically in the same scene as the element that activated the corresponding trigger).
-Actions applying to elements in the same experience are called local actions.
+Most actions will apply to elements in the same scene or to interface assets used by the experience.
+Actions applying to elements in the same scene or to interface assets are called local actions.
 To understand how to link triggers to actions, read Linking triggers to actions in Composer for more details.

-Intuiface comes many different actions.
+Intuiface has more than 200 actions out of the box.
 Read Actions overview for more details.

-Intuiface also enables multiple experiences to communicate with one another.
-Triggers in one experience can initiate actions in one or more distinct experiences.
+Intuiface also enables experiences to communicate with one another.
+Triggers in one experience can initiate actions in one or more separate experiences.
 These actions are called remote actions.
 To understand how to link triggers to remote actions, read Creating Remote actions in the Composer for more details.

 Remote actions are an advanced feature of Intuiface.
 Please take some time to get familiar with triggers and actions before using them.